 With 60% of website traffic coming from mobile platforms, not making your website mobile-friendly will have a significant negative impact on your ROI.
 Therefore, mobile-first web design is a must for every business website, and it adds an extra $3,000 to the price.

-The price for basic database integration is usually between $2,000 and $4,000.
+- Basic database integration usually costs between $2,000 and $4,000.
 That includes a standard username and password storage and can be useful for small quantities of downloadable files, directories, and various simple data.
 Even these basic functionalities will make your website more user-friendly and trustworthy.

 Prices based on choosing who designs your website

 Choosing a web designer or a team of web designers also largely impacts the final price of your website.
-While it will cost you more to hire a web design agency, opting for a freelancer at suspiciously low rates might not provide the results you were expecting.
+While hiring a web design agency will cost you more, opting for a freelancer at suspiciously low rates might not provide the results you were expecting.